Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 03:50

-Sure.
-Or like, you know, you and I were going around in circles there.
-It’s just this past Tuesday night pro zoom was going to a criterium series Tuesday night thunder Tuesday
+Sure, or like, you know, you and I were going around in circles there – it’s just this past Tuesday night, PEARL iZUMi’s got a Criterium series -Tuesday Night Thunder.

-night.
-And I was going to bring that up, because that strangely is is how I’d like to introduce our topic today, which is about virtual racing, because you pointed that out on Tuesday, you and I traveled relatively far to go and do this little local weekly race out in a kind of an industrial park
+And I was going to bring that up, because that strangely is how I’d like to introduce our topic today, which is about virtual racing, because you pointed that out on Tuesday, you and I traveled relatively far to go and do this little local weekly race out in a kind of an industrial park.

 Rob Pickels 04:21